starcrestmc/Encryptor/README.md

-This is A Project I have been working on for a while to provide a secure way to encrypt and decrypt through stacking encryption techniques with obfuscation techniques and implementing integrity checks
+This is A Project I have been working on for a while to provide a secure way to encrypt and decrypt through stacking encryption techniques with obfuscation techniques and implementing integrity checks.
+When you download it, please delete "DELETEME" in PGPKeys, it was a placeholder so git let me upload the essential folder

 Please check the SHA256 hash of the release matches the hash on: https://www.geocities.ws/coffeecity/checksum.txt